On early-warning of full versus partial Atlantic overturning circulation collapse: Statistical early-warning signals

 \section{Statistical early-warning signals}

-Statistical EWS arise due to critical slowing down, where before a saddle-node bifurcation the relaxation dynamics towards the stable fixed point become very slow along one particular degree of freedom.
-This can be understood as a flattening of the potential $V_{\mu}(x)$ (or more generally quasipotential \cite{Graham1991}) governing the dynamics $\dot{x} = -\partial_x V_{\mu}(x)$, as visualized for one dimension in Fig.~\ref{fig:csd}.
-A stable fixed point is a well/minimum in $V_{\mu}(x)$, and an unstable one a hill/maximum or more generally a saddle point.
-At the TP $\mu_c$, minimum and maximum collide and annihilate.
-Far from the TP, the potential well is steep, and thus a relaxation towards the stable fixed point (e.g. after a small perturbation) is very fast.
-The well gets more shallow and flat as the bifurcation is approached, and accordingly the relaxation becomes slower.
+The first paragraph in this section gives a quick pedagogical recap of EWS for a general system with state variable $x$, whereafter EWS in the conceptual AMOC model is discussed.
+Before a saddle-node bifurcation, the relaxation dynamics towards the stable fixed point become very slow along one particular degree of freedom.
+This is CSD and can be understood as a flattening of the potential $V_{\mu}(x)$ (more generally quasipotential \cite{Graham1991}) governing the dynamics $\dot{x} = -\partial_x V_{\mu}(x)$, as shown for one dimension in Fig.~\ref{fig:csd}.
+Far from the TP, the potential well is steep, and thus the relaxation towards the stable fixed point after a perturbation is very fast.
+The well gets more shallow and flat as the bifurcation is approached, and the relaxation becomes slower.
 Shortly before the TP, the potential is almost perfectly flat, and the relaxation becomes arbitrarily slow with a restoring rate $\lambda$ going to zero.

-This CSD may be detected in data, assuming that real-world complex systems are subject to random perturbations from their environment.
-These could be for instance small-scale atmospheric anomalies that perturb the ocean circulation.
-Their effect on the system state will grow as the TP is approached (red trajectories in Fig.~\ref{fig:csd}), since in a more shallow and flat potential perturbations of a given amplitude push the system further away from the fixed point.
-One can thus measure increases in the variance and autocorrelation of the fluctuations around the slowly evolving mean state in observational time series.
+From data, CSD may be detected if there are random perturbations from a system's environment, such as small-scale atmospheric anomalies that perturb the ocean circulation.
+Their effect will grow towards the TP (red trajectories in Fig.~\ref{fig:csd}), since in a flatter potential perturbations of a given amplitude push the system further away from the fixed point.
+One can thus measure increases in the variance and autocorrelation of the fluctuations around the slowly evolving mean state in time series.
 These are statistical EWS.

 For saddle-node bifurcations in higher-dimensional systems the picture of Fig.~\ref{fig:csd} applies {\it locally} in phase space when close to the bifurcation due to the center manifold theorem.
 Here, one degree of freedom becomes by far the slowest, and after a short transient the system becomes effectively one-dimensional and confined to the degree of freedom that lives on the (extended) center manifold.
 For the AMOC box model this is demonstrated in Fig.~\ref{fig:phaseportrait}, where projections of phase space onto the variables ($T_1$, $S_1$) and ($T_2$, $S_2$) are given at two parameter values, one relatively far from (Fig.~\ref{fig:phaseportrait}a,b) and one close to the TP (Fig.~\ref{fig:phaseportrait}c,d).
 In red are single trajectories initialized in the ON state, driven by additive isotropic noise, whereby the state is then governed by the stochastic differential equation